Food for Thought: Raising Compassionate Kids

 Sure, it would be nice if your kid grew up to be a doctor or scientist or the next Mark Zuckerberg.
 But studies show that across the board, mostly parents want their kids to grow up to be kind, caring and ethical.

-A survey of parents in the United States from varied ethnic backgrounds shows that all groups — from European to Asian to African —
+survey of parents in the United States from varied ethnic backgrounds shows that all groups — from European to Asian to African —

-consider compassion more important than achievement,
+consider compassion more important than achievement

 and when people from 50 countries were asked what values mattered most to them, caring again outranked accomplishment, points out Adam Grant, professor of management and psychology at the Wharton School at the University of Pennsylvania and the author of “Give and Take: Why Helping Others Drives Our Success," in the New York Times.